RRR2019/workout-tracker/README.md

 # workout-tracker

 ## Description
-Workout Tracker application to view create and track daily workouts: Runnging and Bench Press.
+Workout Tracker application to view create and track daily workouts: Running and Bench Press.
 Mongo database with a Mongoose schema.

 ## Technology Used
 * Node.js